snoclol/GBC-dingus/README.md

-# THIS IS NOT EVEN DONE YET, DONT BOTHER
+# THIS IS NOT EVEN DONE YET!
+dont worry, im workin on it

 # GAMEBOY COLOR DINGUS
 browncha's gba emulator but different